huang-feiyu/bustub-lab/README.md

 frame_id: "page_id" in BPM, translated by page_table

 At first, implement non-concurrency version.
+Then fix time out issue.
+The assignment has indicated that it is too slow might because of lru replacer.

+After fixing time issue, add a big lock to BPI.